AngryDataGirl/Cheat-Sheets/GIT_cheat_sheet.md

 ```
 code .gitignore
 ```
-add following to file to instruct Git to ignore files that have file names ending in .bak or ~.
+in the .gitignore file :
 ```
+# to ignore files that have file names ending in .bak or ~.
 *.bak
 *~

+# to ignore an entire directory
+dir_to_ignore/
 ```

 instead of .gitignore -- just exclude for yourself, update it in that file

 ```